 The best ways of connecting with customers/prospects are usually by conducting interviews/ surveys.

 These require significant efforts from you as well the consumer – another useful tool for analyzing the customer is through social media.

 Social media is a significant communication channel for companies and their customers – and by tracking your competitor’s social media, you can get an insight here.
-This is another feature which competitor monitoring tools offer.
+This is another feature that competitor monitoring tools offer.
 This can also help you find and use channels where your competitors are not yet connected to their users on, and exploit it to catch up.